emartech/ios-emarsys-sdk/README.md

 ##### The workflow for linking/unlinking a contact to a device was too complex
 * We removed anonymous contacts from our API.
 This way you can always send behaviour events, opens without having the complexity to login first with an identified contact or use hard-to-understand anonymous contact concept
 ##### The API was stateful and limited our scalability
-* We can scale with our new stateless or state savvy APIs in the backend We now include anonymous inapp metrics support
+* We can scale with our new stateless APIs in the backend We now include anonymous inapp metrics support
-* We would like to make sure we understand end to end the experience of your app users and give you some insight through the data platform
+* We would like to make sure we understand end to end the experience of your app users and give you some insights through the data platform
 ##### Swift first approach
 * We have improved the interoperability of our SDK with Swift.
 Using our SDK from Swift is now more convenient.
 #####  Repetition of arguments